 Next to Bokeh, this blog also supports interactive figures based on Plotly (open source under the MIT License).
 Due to the fact that Plotly became fully open source at the end of 2015 it poses an interesting yet significantly larger and more complex alternative to Bokeh.
 Prominent features, not covered by Bokeh, include three-dimensional drawings accelerated with WebGL and colored contour plots.

 Syntax highlighting is available for a number of programming languages.
 However, the languages are not automatically recognized - instead, they must be specified in the blog.
-The highlighting functionality is provided by Pygments (open source under a BSD licence) which allows to highlight the code while the website is being build instead of stressing the client's CPU.
+The highlighting functionality is provided by Pygments (open source under a BSD Licence) which allows to highlight the code while the website is being built instead of stressing the client's CPU.

-The presented blog software can (yet) not handle images, offer its contents in pre-build pdf-files or include explanations or citations.
+The presented blog software can (yet) not offer its contents in pre-build pdf-files or include explanations.
 Besides, it is (yet) incapable of managing and displaying literature references in a sane manner.
 Tables are supported but remain to be tested.